 How Long Does Treatment Take?

 Treating trauma is complex because the way it impacts someone is complicated.
 It impacts someone’s mental health and affects their emotions, thoughts, and behaviors.
-It also can have an effect on somebody’s physical health and cause symptoms such as insomnia, stomach issues, or nightmares.
+It also can influence somebody’s physical health and cause symptoms such as insomnia, stomach issues, or nightmares.